About Upstate Circle of Friends

 August 2011, Upstate Circle of Friends was recognized by the Department of Juvenile Justice for services that promotes Diversity of Community Partnerships & Programs

-August 26, 2013 Deloris and George co-founded Quest Leadership Academy Charter School where the Mission of the charter was to establish a solid, core based educational program and develop exceptional learners and leadership scholars who achieve their highest potential.
+August 26, 2014 Upstate Circle of friends received approval from the South Carolina Public Charter School District to begin enrollment for Quest Leadership Academy in the fall of 2014.
+The k4- 12 grade charter School will establish a solid, core based educational program and develop exceptional learners and leadership scholars who achieve their highest potential.